Polymer/polymer-decorators/README.md

 `3.0.0`.
 This was done primarily because the type metadata emitted by TypeScript is often incorrect for our purpose (e.g. `string|undefined` produces `Object` instead of `String`), leading to unexpected bugs.
-Additionally, the required polyfill is large (47KB, 7KB gzipped), and standardization of the proposal does not currently appear to be progressing.
+Additionally, the required polyfill is fairly large (7KB gzipped), and standardization of the proposal does not currently appear to be progressing.